Common Questions About the Diploma of Alcohol and Other Drugs in Australia (and How It Can Advance Your Career)

 • Personalised support from enrolment to graduation

-• Work placement guarantee and industry networking opportunities
+• Work placement and industry networking opportunities

 • Pathways to advanced study in related disciplines